-Untreated celiac disease can impact fertility.
-Additionally, if undiagnosed or unmanaged, celiac can impact pregnancy: it impacts a woman’s ability to get pregnant, remain pregnant for the full term, and have a safe delivery.In a study done by Moleski and others in 2015, results showed that women with celiac disease had higher rates of spontaneous abortion compared to non-celiac participants.
+Untreated celiac disease in women (and those AFAB) can impact fertility.
+Additionally, if undiagnosed or unmanaged, celiac can impact pregnancy: it impacts a person’s ability to get pregnant, remain pregnant for the full term, and have a safe delivery.In a study done by Moleski and others in 2015, results showed that women with celiac disease had higher rates of spontaneous abortion compared to non-celiac participants.

-Celiac can further impact fertility if a women is malnourished due to intestinal damage.
+Celiac can further impact fertility if a person is malnourished due to intestinal damage.
 This is because nutrition is essential to support a healthy pregnancy and delivery for both herself and the baby.